 Check if the Equipment is Free

 If there’s no one around the equipment, feel free and start your exercise.
 However, if you’ve just seen someone stop using it or some people are hovering around, it never hurts to ask.

-There’s no wrong in being polite and you can avoid awkward interactions if someone was already using it.
+There’s no wrong with being polite and you can avoid awkward interactions if someone was already using it.

 Put Everything Back in its Place

-Two quickest ways to lose respect in the gym is to slack off and to leave equipment everywhere.
-A soon as you finish wight weights or dumbells put them away.
+The two quickest ways to lose respect in the gym are to slack off and to leave equipment everywhere.
+As soon as you finish wight weights or dumbells put them away.

 Most of the gyms have racks where everything should go after use.
 Just imagine if everyone would leave the gear everywhere what would the gym look like.